Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Introduction

-A proper definition of the space $\mc{N}_{{\rm iso}}$ is given in \eqref{equation:iso}.
-While we have not tracked down precisely the number $N$ it should be possible to express it in terms of the Lyapunov exponents of the metric $g$, so it should be controlled by uniform bounds on the sectional curvature of $g$.
-We strongly believe that the introduction of the finite codimensional submanifold emerges as an artifact from the proof (which is of very analytical nature, whereas the problem is essentially geometric) but we were unable to relax this assumption.

-If the Theorem is proved in the case of cusps defined with lattices, it follows for the general case.
-Indeed, we can take a finite cover for which the Theorem applies.
-We then have on this finite cover a finite group acting freely by isometries.
-Since all constructions are geometric, everything is appropriately equivariant.
-In particular, starting from an invariant metric $g'$ close to $g$, its almost solenoidal reduction will still be invariant.
+The functional spaces of the form $y^\rho C^r(M,\otimes^2_S T^*M)$, $\rho, r \in \R$ are described precisely in \S\ref{sec:fun}: they correspond to the standard $C^r$-spaces induced by the Riemannian structure and multiplied by a weight $y^\rho$ encoding the decaying/growing behaviour of the function at infinity.
+Note that if Theorem \ref{theorem:rigidite} is proved for cusps defined with lattices, it follows for the general case since we can take a finite cover for which Theorem \ref{theorem:rigidite} applies: we then have on this finite cover a finite group acting freely by isometries and since all constructions are geometric, everything is appropriately equivariant.

-For surfaces of finite area, following the works of \cite{Croke-90, Otal-90}, the conjecture of Burns-Katok was globally addressed by \cite{Cao-95} and our result is not new.
-However, in dimension $\geq 3$, this is the first non-linear result concerning the conjecture obtained allowing variable curvature on non-compact manifolds.
-As in \cite{Guillarmou-Lefeuvre-18}, the previous Theorem is actually a corollary of a stronger result which quantifies the distance between isometry classes in terms of the marked length spectrum in a neighborhood of a metric of reference $g$.
+For surfaces of finite area, following the works of \cite{Croke-90, Otal-90}, the Burns-Katok conjecture was globally addressed by \cite{Cao-95} without any assumption on the closeness of $g$ and $g_0$, and our result is not new.
+However, in dimension $\geq 3$, this is the first non-linear result concerning the Burns-Katok conjecture obtained allowing variable curvature on non-compact manifolds.
+As in \cite{Guillarmou-Lefeuvre-18}, the previous Theorem is actually a corollary of a stronger result which quantifies the distance between isometry classes in terms of the cohomology class of the \emph{geodesic stretch}, see Theorem \ref{theorem:stabilite} for further details.
 This statement is new even in dimension $2$.